hartwigmedical/hmftools/bachelor/README.md

 Optional config:
 - include_vcf_filtered - process non-passing variants from the VCF, mark as filter = GERMLINE_FILTERED
-- skip_enrichment -
+- skip_enrichment - runs without tumor BAM or purple data
-- log_debug - log in a verbose manner
+- log_debug - verbose logging

 ## Input Files
 Bachelor requires that VCF files have been annotated using SnpEff.

-## XML Configuration
+## Configuration
 Bachelor uses 2 config files:
-* an XML config file specifying the genes and effects to filter on, and blacklist entries for known exceptions.
+* an XML config file specifying the genes and effects to filter on, and blacklist entries for known exceptions
-* optionally a file of ClinVar data to additionally black and white list variants
+* optionally a file of ClinVar variant data to set pathgenic status

 This very basic example has a single criteria: missense variants in BRCA2.